 The initial idea of the spinning casino chip

 But there was still one thing missing…the background texture.
-When looking at real casino chips, you’ll notice that none of them actually have a solid surface behind them.
+When looking at real casino chips, you’ll notice that none have a solid surface behind them.
 Instead, they usually feature a patterned backing material.

 So, I searched through reference files for textures similar to what I was trying to achieve.
 Luckily, I still found something suitable.
 It featured playing card symbols.
-I settled on a final design after tweaking colours, adding shadows, and adjusting contrast.
+After tweaking colors, adding shadows, and adjusting contrast, I settled on a final design.

 Now that we’d nailed down all aspects of the visuals, I began working on the words.
+While it’s important to remember that many people associate certain colors with specific emotions, the overall message must speak for itself.
 The goal was to communicate the essence of the brand without going overboard.
-While it’s important to remember that many people associate certain colours with specific emotions, the overall message needs to speak for itself.

-One major concern for me was whether or not to include the word “gaming” in the tagline.
-Many designers believe that consumers won’t trust a business unless it includes this term.
-According to marketing professor Dr. David Reibstein, “there is little evidence explicitly linking product categories to emotion leads to greater sales.”
+One primary concern for me was whether or not to include the word “gaming” in the tagline.
+Many designers believe consumers won’t trust a business unless it includes this term.
+Marketing professor Dr. David Reibstein states that “there is little evidence explicitly linking product categories to emotion leads to greater sales.”
 On the contrary, research suggests otherwise.

-As someone who loves playing internet games myself, I understand why many people think it sounds weird.
-However, I wanted to convey that I’m passionate about them, so I kept the wording clean and subtle.
-So instead of incorporating a long tagline, we settle with the core word: BETO as the essence of the brand, like BET-ONLINE or BET-ON, conveying positive and forward motion and momentum.
+As someone who loves playing internet games, I understand why many people think it sounds weird.
+However, I wanted to convey my passion for them, so I kept the wording clean and subtle.
+So instead of incorporating a long tagline, we settle with the core word: BETO as the brand’s essence, like BET-ONLINE or BET-ON, conveying positive and forward motion and momentum.

-Another decision was to directly incorporate the customer service number into the graphical outline.
+Another decision was directly incorporating the customer service number into the graphical outline.
 That said, not everyone has access to smartphones.
-Or maybe they simply prefer to call companies rather than send emails.
+Or maybe they prefer to call companies rather than send emails.
 Whatever works best for your audience, try incorporating it somewhere in the copy.

 By utilizing these techniques, I managed to finish the project on schedule.
 And the outcome was exactly what we had hoped for.

 I learned a lot about the process.
-I definitely plan on doing more work for BETO™ if they allow me to in the future.
+I plan on doing more work for BETO™ if they allow me to.

-Creating a truly memorable brand requires careful planning, consideration for details, and plenty of trial & error.
-Don’t forget to ask lots of questions and take copious amounts of screenshots throughout the process.
+Creating a memorable brand requires careful planning, consideration of details, and plenty of trial & error.
+Don’t forget to ask many questions and take copious screenshots throughout the process.
 Also, consider asking for references from previous jobs.
 Most importantly, never give up hope.
 Good luck!